- Publisher: United Artists

 Bond wakes up on Goldfinger's private plane, in the presence of his pilot, Pussy Galore.
 They land at an airport in Kentucky, where Galore runs an all-female team of stunt pilots, and are met by Oddjob, who drives them to Goldfinger's horse-breeding farm.
 Whilst keeping Bond locked up, Goldfinger holds a meeting with a collection of his crime boss debtors.
 To repay them for their services, he details Grand Slam: a plan to raid Fort Knox, the gold depository-slash-military outpost.
 He intends to have Galore and her pilots spray nerve gas (which, ubeknownst to his business partners, is lethal) over the area, incapacitating the soldiers, and have his team blow up the electric fence so they can get inside.
 But little does he know that Bond has escaped and is listening in on his presentation, only to get re-caught by Galore.

-Leiter explains to Bond that Galore had switched the gas used by her team and warned Washington about the plot.
+Leiter explains to Bond that, due to a crisis of conscience, Galore had switched the gas used by her team and, warned the CIA about the plot.
 Bond is then sent off on a flight to the White House, to receive a personal thank-you from the president, but it turns out Goldfinger and Galore had hijacked the plane.
 Before Goldfinger can shoot Bond, Bond fights back, discharging his golden revolver into one of the plane's windows.
-The depressurization sucks Goldfinger out the window, but the plane starts losing altitude fast, so Bond and Galore escape via the plane's ejector seats.
+The depressurisation sucks Goldfinger out the window, but the plane starts losing altitude fast, so Bond and Galore escape via the plane's ejector seats.
 The film ends with the couple making out under their parachute.
 You are now free to turn off your TV.